 This will ensure that your bathroom remains hygienic and pleasant.
 Maintaining good airflow in your bathroom with an extractor fan installed is key for good bathroom ventilation.
 You might choose to opt for bathroom fans on the bathroom ceiling, and bathroom exhaust fans work just as well as other bathroom ventilation systems, but things like fan noise and what size bathroom exhaust fan to get may be things which stop you in your tracks.

 Keeping the humidity in your bathroom at bay is essential for bathroom upkeep.
 Not only will too much moisture cause the wallpaper and paint to start peeling, but it can also cause mould to form.
 Without an exhaust fan to control the humidity levels in your bathroom, the spores can multiply at a very quick rate and make it extremely hard to get rid of.
 A humidity sensor coupled with proper ventilation, or at least adequate ventilation will be very useful, especially since bathroom fans work well the smaller the square foot of a room.
-Moreover, an openable window can help reduce excessive moisture, allowing more air to circulate through the room, ridding the environment of unpleasant smells and excessive mold growth.
+In addition, an openable window can help reduce excessive moisture, allowing more air to circulate through the room, ridding the environment of unpleasant smells and excessive mould growth.

 An additional benefit of having an extractor fan in your bathroom is that it prevents foggy mirrors.
 Nobody likes having to wipe off the fog when they are looking at themselves in the mirror, and having a fan to regulate the moisture and eliminate water vapour from your bathroom walls and mirrors.